-In cases where students have not submitted their document for external peer review by August 1 or do not intend to submit their manuscript for peer review, manuscripts will be reviewed and evaluated as "acceptable", "acceptable with revisions", or "not acceptable" based on the feedback provided by the primary and secondary advisors.
+In cases where students have not submitted their document for external peer review by August 1 or do not intend their manuscript for peer review, manuscripts will be reviewed and evaluated as "acceptable", "acceptable with revisions", or "not acceptable" based on the feedback provided by the primary and secondary advisors.
 A competently conducted Project will not be rated "not acceptable" due to disappointing data or the decision not to submit a document for external peer review.
+A local peer review panel will be assembled to assess manuscripts not subjected to peer review.

 - "Acceptable" means that the student has satisfactorily completed the manuscript but is still working on final formatting, figures, or other technical details necessary for the final submission. - "Acceptable with revisions" means that the advisors have recommended specific changes to the manuscript.
 Students should submit their final advisor-approved manuscript and forms within three months of advisor provided feedback. - Ratings of "not acceptable" mean that there was a notable weakness in the rigor of the work as performed and/or deficits in the conceptual framework that the student has not satisfactorily addressed.
-Students must resolve shortcomings and submit a revised advisorapproved manuscript and forms within three months of the rating of not acceptable.
+Students must resolve shortcomings and submit a revised advisor-approved manuscript and forms within three months of the rating of not acceptable.